IBM/zopeneditor-about/.github/ISSUE_TEMPLATE/bug.md

 ## Development environment used

+- Z Open Editor version:
 - Editor Platform
   - [ ] Visual Studio Code
   - [ ] CodeReady Workspaces
   - [ ] Eclipse Che
-  - [ ] Standlone Theia
+  - [ ] Standalone Theia
-- Platform Version:
+- Editor Platform Version:
 - Operating System (on which VS Code runs such as Windows 10 2004, otherwise name and version of platform such as OpenShift v4.3):
 - Java Version (when using VS Code or Theia, extecute `java -version` and paste the details here):
+- [ ] Related to RSE API?
+  - RSE API Plugin version:
+  - Zowe CLI version:
+  - Node.js version:
 - Logs attached (see [here](https://ibm.github.io/zopeneditor-about/Docs/knownissues.html) how to get them): yes/no

 ## Problem Description